-We are a small off grid community of two families with four young children between us and a collection of animals.
-Venetia and Gautam have been living here for the last 2-3 years while Jeune and Avin moved here recently from Bangalore.
+We are a small off grid community consisting of our family, a collection of animals and many short and long term visitors.
 Our hope is that this piece of land, a few acres straddling jungle and meadow, will eventually be home to an eclectic group of residents and volunteers where we and others can live and learn.

 We have spent the last two years focusing on the basic infrastructure necessities using alternative building techniques - earthbags, mud blocks, compost loos, shipping containers.
 We now want to open the place up as a blank canvas for all kinds of projects from the artistic to the horticultural, from creating a jungle gym to setting up log bee hives, to make it more beautiful, more comfortable and more fun.
 Ideas and enthusiastic volunteers most welcome.